Blarc/advent-of-code/README.md

 ## About Advent of Code

 Advent of Code is an annual programming challenge that takes place throughout the month of December.
-Each day, a new puzzle is released and participants must use their programming skills to solve it.
-The puzzles are designed to be challenging and engaging, and often require some creative thinking to solve.
+Each day, a new puzzle is released, and participants must use their programming skills to solve it.
+The puzzles are designed to be challenging and engaging and often require some creative thinking to solve.

 ## Contents